CDRT/docs/bios/settings/thinkpad/power.md

 <details><summary>CPU Power Management</summary>

-One of 2 possible options:

-1.	**Automatic** - enabled power saving feature that stops the microprocessor clock automatically when there are no system activities.
-Default.
+Whether to shut down the microprocessor clock automatically when there are no system activities, for power saving.

+Possible options:

+1.	**Automatic** - Default.
-2. Disabled - disabled power saving feature.
+2. Disabled

-?>  Normally, it is not necessary to change this setting.
+!>  Normally, it is not necessary to change this setting.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
    |:---|:---|:---|:---|